 This is a short form of the name Albert, or other names ending in Bert like Herbert, Cuthbert, Egbert, Hubert, Norbert, Robert or Wilbert.
 Bert comes from Germanic routes and means bright.

 It was the number 47th most popular name in 1880 but steadily declined in popularity leaving the top 1000 in 1983.

-132 baby boys named this in 2016 in the US.
+In 2016, 132 baby boys were named Archie in the US.
 However, this name is popular in the other parts of the English speaking world.
 It was number 18 in England and Wales in 2016, and also popular in Scotland, Australia and New Zealand.

-35 baby boys born in the US were named Rufus in 2016.
+In 2016, 35 baby boys born in the US were named Rufus.
 Rufus is more popular in England and Wales where it currently ranks in the top 300.

 Percy comes from an English surname used by the Norman lords of Northumbria in England who took their name from the French village of Percy-en-Auge.
 Alternatively, Percy is a short version of Percival who was one of King Arthur's knights in a twelfth-century poem.